Cosmopolitan was and is Athenian lifestyle

 If you are looking for a place to feel Cosmopolitan, this is Plaka and Athens.

 Socrates was the first person to define himself as “a citizen of the world”, and cynical Diogenes followed his doctrine as well, thousand of years before Carrie Bradshaw state that “I’d like a cheeseburger, large fries, and a cosmopolitan”.

 Since ancient times, when athenian agora was the center of the global trade, and Acropolis was the greatest monument of all times (maybe till today) philosophers were coming all over the world to teach and be taught in Athens.
-Athens never lost its glory, but it was when American School came to excavate Athens that its past was braught again to human eyes.
+Athens never lost its glory, but it was when American Archeological School came to excavate Athens that its past was brought again to human eyes.

 Until then, Athens passed from Roman occupation, so a Roman part of Agora is still here, funded by Ceasar and Augustus themselves.
-Emperor Hadrian also completed Olympian Zeus temple, still there.
+Emperor Hadrian also completed Olympian Zeus temple, still standing there.

 But there were not only Americans who excavated Athens, but Germans Keramikos and Elefsina, the Danish Piraeus and Swedish Afidnai, at Parnitha mountain.

 Anafiotika is a must since Aegean islands are under Acropolis.

 The Russians were in Athens initially given the church of Kottaki at Kydathineon Str., which they restored.
 Then they asked for the church at Philellinon, which it was finished at 1855.
 At Kydathineon there is also today Paparrigopoulos House, at Kydathineon 27.

 One of the earliest foreign churches in Athens, near the Areopagus, next to the Russian church.
 Anglican presence exists in Athens since 1831.